Janison: How hard can these Trump jobs be?

 As Newsday’s Tom Brune reported, a commission she oversees on the topic isn’t due to make recommendations until year’s end.

-Physician Ben Carson had no housing experience when confirmed for housing secretary.
+Physician Ben Carson had no housing experience when confirmed as housing secretary.
 Apparently not too much seasoning is required for everyone in his upper echelon either.

 As Politico reported Monday, Andrew Hughes, 32, catapulted to become Carson’s chief of staff at the Department of Housing and Urban Development.

-Eight months before joining HUD at a lower level, Hughes worked as a special projects coordinator for the University of Texas System, the Web site said.
+Eight months before joining HUD at a lower level, Hughes was a special projects coordinator for the University of Texas system, the website said.
 His hook came from working in the Carson and Trump presidential campaigns.

 Budgets and certain enforcement efforts are getting cut at the agency anyway, per the White House.